-One for an Australian citizen to enrol in and complete a two year U.S. Master's degree in Public Policy
+One for an Australian citizen to undertake a two year U.S. Master's degree in Public Policy

-One for an American (US) citizen to enrol in and complete a two year Australian Master's degree in Public Policy.
+One for an American (US) citizen to undertake a two year Australian Master's degree in Public Policy.

 - Examples of degrees in Australia for the Fulbright-Anne Wexler Master’s Scholarship in Public Policy